pcbrom/2-Steps-RAG/README.md

 ```

 This revised approach ensures that the script iterates through all rows in your experimental design, uses the fixed model for each API call, and saves all results into a single CSV file.
 Remember to remove the line filtering by model to enable this comprehensive processing.

+## Pupulate ChromaDB `populate_chromadb.py`

+This script performs the following actions:

+1.  **Imports Data:** Reads NCM (Nomenclatura Comum do Mercosul) data from a CSV file (`data/BaseDESC_NCM.csv`) using the `polars` library.

+2.  **Data Transformation:** Concatenates relevant information from each row (NCM, Rótulo, Item, Produto) into a single text string.
+This is done in parallel using a `ThreadPoolExecutor` for efficiency.

+3.  **Sentence Embedding:**  Utilizes a pre-trained Portuguese sentence transformer model (`sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2`) to generate embeddings for each text string.
+These embeddings represent the semantic meaning of the text.

+4.  **ChromaDB Setup:**
+    *   **Removes Existing Database (if any):**  Deletes the `chroma_db` directory if it exists, to ensure a clean start.
+    *   **Creates Persistent Client:** Initializes a persistent ChromaDB client, storing the database in the `chroma_db` directory.
+    *   **Creates Collection:** Creates or retrieves a collection named `ncm-all-data` within the ChromaDB database.

+5.  **Data Population:**
+    *   **Batches Data:** Divides the documents and embeddings into batches to optimize the insertion process.
+    *   **Adds to ChromaDB:**  Adds the documents, their corresponding embeddings, and unique IDs to the ChromaDB collection.
+This allows for efficient semantic search and retrieval of NCM data.